fablab-bergamo/Fab-O-matic/hardware/README.md

 Changes from rev 1.1:

-* Added D7 and D8 for reverse voltage protection on 5V and POW+ external pins.
+* Added D7 and D8 for reverse voltage protection on 5V and POW+ external pins, also they prevent incorrect power flow to machine and host.
 * Removed (wrong) over-voltage protection Zener diodes.
 * Terminal block pin 8 is now left unconnected (previously, it was an output 3V3).
 * Added R13/R14/R15 to tolerate 5V input if R16 is removed.